jeffreysorgen/golf-club-sensors/EnablingBLE.md

 # What we've accomplished
 . . . . . .

-(insert entire top of page down to "so far...")
+(insert previous page from top down to 'so far...')